-When choosing which LSAT course to take, students are often faced with a dilemma: should I take the course that starts early and ends early, or wait until later so my course ends closer to the test date?
-There are pros and cons of each decision.
-Let's look at what they are.
+When choosing the right LSAT course for you, you may face this dilemma.
+Should you take the course that starts early and ends well before your LSAT administration?
+Or should you wait so that it ends closer to the test date?
+There are pros and cons to each decision, let’s look into them.

-The downside to taking a course that ends weeks (or months) before the actual test is obvious: you may forget the material by the time you need to take the test.
-This is easily avoidable if you make a study schedule and stick to it: 2-3 practice tests/week, thoroughly reviewed, seems to do the trick.
-You will have access to the Online Student Center for an additional 90 days after your course is over, so you can take advantage of all that it has to offer even after the completion of your course.
+The downside to taking a course that ends weeks (or months) before the actual test is obvious.
+You may forget the material by the time you need to take the test.
+However, this is easily avoidable if you make a study schedule and stick to it.
+2-3 practice tests/week + thorough review seems to do the trick.
+As a PowerScore student, you have access to your Online Student Center even after your course ends.
+If your test date is after the Online Student Center’s expiration date, we offer extensions!
+So, take advantage of all that it has to offer even after the completion of your course.

-A late course (i.e. a course that starts and ends closer to the test date) offers you the obvious benefit of having the material “fresh” in your memory when you take the test.
-It is best for students who cannot take an earlier course for personal reasons, but will be able to devote more time to LSAT prep later in the season.
-A late course also gives you the opportunity to study on your own before classes begin.
-Although our LSAT courses are designed for students who have no prior experience with the test, studying on your own before classes begin—if done right—can help quite a bit: You will pick up the material faster.
-Your homework will probably not take as long, because you’ll be familiar with at least some of the conceptual material covered in it.
-You will feel more confident in class.
-And you will probably start taking practice tests earlier than your classmates, giving you more time to figure out where your weaknesses lie.
-Plus, you cannot predict how quickly your score will improve, so the earlier you start preparing, the better prepared will feel in the end.
+Taking a later course offers you the obvious benefit of having the material “fresh” in your memory.
+This is best for students who can’t take an earlier course but is able to devote more time to LSAT prep in a short period of time.
+A later course also gives you the opportunity to study on your own before classes begin.
+Although your LSAT courses are designed for students that have no prior experience with the test, studying beforehand can help quite a bit.
+If done right, you’ll pick up the material faster.
+Your homework won’t take as long because you’ll be familiar with at least some of the conceptual material it covers.
+You’ll feel more confident in class and likely start taking practice tests earlier than your classmates.
+This gives you more time to figure out where your weaknesses lie.
+Plus, you can’t predict how quickly your score will improve.
+The earlier you start preparing, the better you’ll feel in the end.

 When all is said and done, whether you take an early or a late course is a personal decision.
-Sometimes you don’t even have any say in the matter.
-Regardless of which path you choose, it is imperative to start prepping as soon as possible after you decide to take the LSAT.
+Sometimes you don’t even have a say in the matter.
+Regardless of which path you choose, it’s crucial to start prepping as soon as possible after you decide to take the LSAT.
 You can do that by taking an earlier course, or by studying on your own.
-You simply have no way of predicting how long it will take you to reach your target: it may be one month or four.
+You simply have no way of predicting how long it will take you to reach your target!
+It may be one month or four or more.
 The sooner you start, the better your chances of beating the odds.